KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 The two stages to building an LLM model:
 * Training: vacuum up the entire internet
-* Inference: a unique prompt triggers a GPU cluster to run, then returns generated tokens
+* Inference: inputs are fed into an LLM model, computed, stream output.
+Text works best.

 Key training tasks
 * Data prep: data has to be cleaned, deduplicated, offensive content removed
 * Getting data: some sources are weighted more highly than others.
 * Tokenization: transforming words (or subwords) into numerical IDs.
 Will says there are approximately one quadrillion tokens.

+Will gave a detailed explanation of how LLM inference works.

 ![](djangocon-us-2025-recap-images/llm-inference-processing.png)
 LLM inference processing

-Will explained LLM internals in order to make a point "... the web itself has never been more important.
+Will's point "... the web itself has never been more important.
 These fancy models are useless without a way to connect them to paying users.
 How do they do that?
 With the web.
 But there’s a catch.
 Serving these models via inference is radically different than the database-driven paradigm we’re all used to with Django."

 ![](djangocon-us-2025-recap-images/traditional-web-request-versus-inference.png)
 Traditional web request versus inference

 Why Django is a poor choice to serve LLM models:
 * Frontier-level models are terabytes size
 * We cannot optimize inference like a traditional web request served up by a database.
 We can only buy more GPU.
+Every input causes a GPU cluster to run, which is expensive.

 <!--
 ![](djangocon-us-2025-recap-images/llm-inference-api-fastapi.png)